Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{eactive} power (var) balance plays a vital role in maintaining transmission grid resiliency and, availability of sufficient var capability is often considered an indicator of voltage security \cite{song_reactive_2003,bao_online_2003}.
+\IEEEPARstart{R}{eactive} power (var) balance plays a vital role in maintaining transmission grid resiliency and, availability of sufficient var capability is often considered an indicator of voltage security \cite{bao_online_2003,song_reactive_2003}.
 The var related ancillary services have been mainly achieved by large synchronous generators and other strategically deployed var devices such as static synchronous compensator (STATCOM) and static var compensator (SVC).
 However, a growing footprint of distributed energy resources (DERs) is replacing fossil fuel based generation that may result in shortage of regional var availability \cite{goergens_determination_2015,barth_technical_2013}.
-It has initiated a discussion on utilizing DERs as alternative sources in the future grid, along with bulk generation plants, to provide essential ancillary services to the grid such as ramping requirements, ensuring adequate inertia, and maintaining var reserves \cite{keane_state---art_2013,perez-arriaga_transmission_2016}.
+It has initiated a discussion on utilizing DERs as alternative sources in the future grid, along with bulk generation plants, to provide essential ancillary services to the grid such as ramping requirements, ensuring adequate inertia, and maintaining var balance \cite{keane_state---art_2013,perez-arriaga_transmission_2016}.
 This paper concerns to the latter topic with DER as focus.
+As voltage insecurity or voltage instability is usually load driven and DERs are closer to the load centers compared to the generating stations, DERs may serve some part of the var requirement.

 Most of the inverter-based DERs have capability to independently control the real power and var.
-Much of the extant literature focuses on utilizing the var control potential of DERs to improve the distribution system performance.
-For instance \cite{singhal_real-time_2018,zhu_fast_2016,jahangiri_distributed_2013} demonstrate the benefit of local volt/var control in mitigating voltage challenges.
-Several optimization techniques are employed to minimize distribution system losses \cite{zhang_optimal_2015,yeh_adaptive_2012}, real power consumption \cite{dallanese_optimal_2017} and var absorption \cite{keane_enhanced_2011} by the feeder etc. However, utilization of DERs' var potential for the benefit of the transmission grid has not been adequately explored.
+Much of the extant literature focuses on utilizing the var control potential of DERs to improve the performance of distribution systems (DS) i.e. voltage challenges \cite{singhal_real-time_2018,zhu_fast_2016}, loss minimization \cite{zhang_optimal_2015} and other such indices. {However, utilization of DERs' var potential for the benefit of the transmission systems (TS) is being explored more recently.